biell/alti-server/README.md

 ## Snarky Server
 The server can be configured to emit snarky comments from time to time by setting the code OPTION `snarkChance` to a positive value.
-Setting this value to 20 (for example) should give each player a 1 in 20 change for receiving a snarky comment for things for which a comment like this may occur.
+Setting this value to 20 (for example) should give each player a 1 in 20 chance for receiving a snarky comment for things for which a comment like this may occur.
 The most commong snarky comments are for plane configuraion choices and occur when a plan spawns.
 So, if a `snarkChance` is set to 20 and a